liferay/liferay-docs/develop/reference/articles/04-front-end/02-ckeditor-plugin-reference-guide.markdown

 +$$$

-**Note:** The following CKEditor plugins are not available for inline mode in AlloyEditor at this time, however, you can still use them in the classic
+**Note:** The following CKEditor plugins are not available for inline mode in AlloyEditor at this time, but you can still use them in the classic CKEditor:
-CKEditor:

 - [maximize](https://github.com/ckeditor/ckeditor-dev/blob/master/plugins/maximize/plugin.js)
 - [print](https://github.com/ckeditor/ckeditor-dev/blob/master/plugins/print/plugin.js)
 - [save](https://github.com/ckeditor/ckeditor-dev/blob/master/plugins/save/plugin.js)

-To use the Classic CKEditor instead of AlloyEditor, there are a few properties you can use, depending on the portlet.
+To use the Classic CKEditor instead of AlloyEditor, there are a few properties to set, depending on the portlet.
 Add the [properties](https://github.com/liferay/liferay-portal/blob/7.1.x/portal-impl/src/portal.properties#L5484-L5493) that you need to your `portal-ext.properties` file: